Konstantin8105/Matrix-Multiply-Part1/README.md

 ```
 So, we see next: our test executed 5 times and ~15.3 sec for each multiplication and we don't allocation addition memory.

-For future algorithm optimization, we have to refactoring the code for avoid mistake and minimaze the time for benchmark research.
+For future algorithm optimization, we have to refactoring the code for avoid mistake and minimaze the time for benchmark research. **But** the cost of that refactoring is each bechmark will be little bit slow, in our case it is now so important.

 Firstly, we create a simple(slow) check function for compare results all new algorithms.
 ```go